IRBLReproduction/FaultExpSuites/README.md

 | Previous | SWT | [SWT.tar](https://sourceforge.net/projects/irblsensitivity/files/Previous/SWT.tar) | [https://github.com/eclipse/eclipse.platform.swt](https://github.com/eclipse/eclipse.platform.swt) |
 | Previous | ZXing | [ZXing.tar](https://sourceforge.net/projects/irblsensitivity/files/Previous/ZXing.tar) | [https://github.com/zxing/zxing](https://github.com/zxing/zxing) |

+### Top-level Directory Structure
+This is the top-level directory of FaultExpSuits.
+The directory structure is as follows:
+ - **techniques**: This folder includes source codes and executable files of previous techniques such as BugLocator, AmaLgam, Locus and more.
+We revised the source codes to output result with same format.
+    * releases: The executable files and environment settings for each techniques get together here.
+ - **analysis**: The execution result of previous techniques which is refind for scripts in forlder "scripts > analysis".

+ - **scripts**: Python scripts to prepare resources for Fault Localization, to execute previous techniques and to organize the results.
+ - **packing.sh**: Shell script to pack resource data per each subject.
+ - **unpacking.sh**: Shell script to unpack resource data per each subject.

-### Scripts
+### Scripts Directory Structure
 We have got all the result of the paper.
 This scirpts has 5 folders.
-    * repository: Scripts to prepare the resources to execute each technique.
+- **repository**: Scripts to prepare the resources to execute each technique.
-    * results: Scripts to collect the execution results of each technique and export to Excel.
+- **results**: Scripts to collect the execution results of each technique and export to Excel.
-    * analysis: Scripts to analysis for the result of each technique and features extracted from resources. <br /> &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;We applied Mann-Whitney U test, Pearson correlation and so on.
+- **analysis**: Scripts to analysis for the result of each technique and features extracted from resources. <br /> &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;We applied Mann-Whitney U test, Pearson correlation and so on.
-    * commons: Scripts to managing subjects and common functions.
+- **commons**: Scripts to managing subjects and common functions.
-    * utils: Personal libraries for experiments.
+- **utils**: Personal libraries for experiments.

-# How to use this benchmark
+# Getting Started
 All the experiments are executed in Ubuntu 16.04 LTS.